potassco/clorm/README.rst

 Other Clorm Features
 --------------------

-The ORM interface is the heart of Clorm.
-However, beyond the basics outlined above there are other useful features that build on the ORM interface.
-These
+Beyond the basic features outlined above there are many other features of the Clorm library.
+These include:
-include:

-* You can define new sub-classes of ``RawField`` for specific data conversions.
+* You can define new sub-classes of ``RawField`` for custom data conversions.
 For example, you can define a ``DateField`` that represents dates in clingo in YYYY-MM-DD format and then use it in a predicate definition.